arrow_back_ios

 You can implement one of two options:

-1. "With pre-authorization" — option that prevents overbooking.
-When the order is completed, the amount is first pre-authorized on the card, and then we additionally check that the order is still available and the price has not changed.
-If the order is no longer available, the pre-authorization is cancellled immediately.
+1. "With pre-authorization" — this option prevents overbooking.
+When the order is completed, the amount is first pre-authorized on the card, and then we check that the order is still available and the price has not changed.
+If the order is no longer available, the pre-authorization is cancelled immediately.

-You can use this integration option to capture funds later manually.
-You can verify the reservation yourself and either capture funds or cancel the pre-authorization.
-However, if the funds are still not captured after 3 days, Bukza will send a request to cancel the pre-authorization.
+With this integration option, you can manually capture funds later.
+You can verify the reservation yourself and either capture the funds or cancel the pre-authorization.

-2. "Simplified mode" — this is an option without pre-authorization.
-In other words, the funds have already been captured at the moment when the order is completed.
-However, we still check the availability and amount of the order, and if there is a problem, we will add a warning for the manager in "New order" message.
+2. "Simplified mode" — this option does not use pre-authorization.
+In this case, the funds are captured immediately when the order is completed.
+We still check the order's availability and amount, and if there is an issue, a warning will be added for the manager in the "New order" message.

-This option should be used if your payment service does not support pre-authorization.
+Use this option if your payment service does not support pre-authorization.

-The following parameters are always present in requests:
+The following parameters are always included in requests:

-• command — a name of the command to run.
-One of the values: "GetPaymentData", "CaptureCallback", "AuthorizeCallback", "Cancel", "Capture" or "Refund".
+• command — the name of the command to execute.
+Possible values: "GetPaymentData", "CaptureCallback", "AuthorizeCallback", "Cancel", "Capture", or "Refund".

 • data — additional command data, such as the transaction number in your payment system: "18493853499".

-To create or verify the request signature, you need to concatenate all these parameters into a single string (without spaces or plus signes), calculate hmac sha256 with your key, and convert the result to a base64 string:
+To create or verify the request signature, concatenate all these parameters into a single string (without spaces or plus signs), calculate the HMAC SHA256 using your key, and convert the result to a base64 string:

 hash = base64(hmacSha256(userId + orderNumber + command + data + amount + timestamp), key);